Entanglement and chaos near critical point in strongly coupled gauge theory: Holographic Thermo Mutual Information (HTMI)

-The outer region on both sides of the two-sided black hole in the Penrose diagram fig.\ref{penrose} is made up of the right (R) and left (L) wedges, two causally disconnected regions of spacetime.
-It is possible to have a non-local correlation between two boundary theories that are separately residing in the asymptotic boundaries of the R or L regions.
-An appropriate generalization of mutual information (MI), known as thermo mutual information (TMI), was first introduced in \cite{Morrison:2012iz}, along with a generalization of holographic mutual information (HMI), known as holographic thermo mutual information (HTMI), can be used to describe a practical measure of such correlation.
-Later holographically studied in \cite{Leichenauer:2014nxa,Chakrabortty:2022kvq,Jahnke:2017iwi}.
-Therefore the above definition is true for TMI, but the entangling regions lie on the causally disconnected boundaries.
-An early time-dependent perturbation that grows exponentially can destroy these correlations holographically this perturbation is known as the shockwave created by a small amount of energy in the asymptotic past.
-In the following sections, we will study the HTMI without and with the shockwave.
+The region outside the horizon of eternal black hole is made out of two causally disconnected parts named as left (L) and right (R) wedges respectively.
+It is possible to have a non-local correlation between two boundary theories that are separately residing in the asymptotic boundaries of the L and R regions respectively.
+Thermo mutual information (TMI) is an appropriate measure to study such correlations first introduced in \cite{Morrison:2012iz} along with its holographic dual known as holographic thermo mutual information (HTMI).
+The HTMI later studied in \cite{Leichenauer:2014nxa,Chakrabortty:2022kvq,Jahnke:2017iwi} and the references therein.
+One can weaken these correlations by applying a small perturbation that grows exponentially with time.
+Hollographically this perturbation can be interpreted as an in going shockwave in the dual bulk spacetime.